anoshaahmed/anoshaahmed/README.md

 ### Hi, I'm Anosha! :) Nice to have you here!

 - 🔭 Currently learning R
-- 🌱 Python, Advanced CSS, SQL
+- ✨ Python, Advanced CSS, SQL
-- 👯 Looking to collaborate on anything!
+- 🌱 Looking to collaborate on anything!
 - 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/anoshaahmed/) and [X](https://x.com/anosha1ahmed)
 - 🔍 Take a look at my projects on [Frontend Mentor](https://www.frontendmentor.io/profile/anoshaahmed)!
 - ⚡ Fun fact: In grade 5, I came in 12th place in my country in the international Math Kangaroo Contest.
 ...Also as a kid, i was sent to a quiz tv show by my school and i lost to the question "what does DVD stand for?"
 I hate that day.
-I knew the answer, but i'd already left it blank.
+I hate it because I knew the answer, but i'd already left it blank.
 Caring if ur wrong can make u just lose the game.

 <!--
 ### Hi there 👋